SamuelNaiwo/virtualisation/AppDeployment.md

     sudo npm install pm2 -g
     ```

-2. Run your test again in VS Code to see if pm2 was installed correctly i
+2. Run your test again in VS Code to see if pm2 was installed correctly.

     ```
     rake spec